Federated Learning in Vehicular Networks: Research Challenges and Future Directions

 \subsubsection{Data Diversity}

-In FL, the training data are located at the edge devices, which causes data diversity due to the non-uniform distribution of the datasets at the edge devices.
+In FL, training data is located at the edge devices, which causes data diversity due to the non-uniform distribution of the datasets at the edge devices.
 For example, in autonomous driving scenario, the image data obtained from vehicles in different locations have different distributions.
 Data diversity causes large variances in the averaged gradient data, and therefore, decreases the convergence rate for the learning models. { For example, the features of the collected image data in different locations {increases} the diversity of the dataset, which {makes} NN unable to perform feature-extraction and feature-representation well.
 Furthermore, the number of edge devices in vehicular networks is smaller than general wireless networks due to the large distance among the vehicles.
-This leads to the model aggregation from less number of edge devices, which also makes model training a challenging task in vehicular applications.} To improve the model training performance against data diversity caused by either non-uniform data distribution or insufficient number of edge devices, one possible solution is to increase the model size, i.e., enlarging the width and the depth of the NN model so that the NN can provide robust feature representation, as demonstrated for the beamformer design problem in~\cite{elbir2020FL}.
-However, the design of larger and deeper NN models need further investigation to provide robustness in vehicular networks, which have more diversity in the data than conventional wireless networking applications.
+This leads to the model aggregation from fewer number of edge devices, which also makes model training a challenging task in vehicular applications.} To improve the model training performance against data diversity caused by either non-uniform data distribution or insufficient number of edge devices, one possible solution is to increase the model size, i.e., enlarging the width and the depth of the NN model so that the NN can provide robust feature representation~\cite{elbir2020FL}.